docadam78/vf_project/docs/volfitter_docs.md

 The service layer, together with the domain model, makes up the application core in our hexagonal architecture.
 Conceptually, the service layer defines the use cases of the system:
-It is "orchestation code" that uses the functionality provided by the domain model to perform a particular task, while getting input from and sending output to the ports and adapters that surround the application core.
+It is "orchestration code" that uses the functionality provided by the domain model to perform particular tasks, while getting input from and sending output to the ports and adapters that surround the application core.

-In the volfitter, there is currently only a single use case, and thus only one method on the service layer: `fit_full_surface`.
-Adding additional use cases or paths through the system, such as a path to fit single market events rather than fitting the full surface, could be achieved by adding new methods to the service layer that use the domain model in different ways.
+In the volfitter, I have implemented only a single use case, and thus there is currently only one method on the service layer: `fit_full_surface`.
+Adding additional use cases or paths through the system, such as a path to fit single market events rather than fitting the full surface, would be achieved by adding new methods to the service layer that use the domain model in different ways.
 This will be explored further in the "Discussion of Possible Extensions" section of this document.